MartinBilson/Django-Books-API/README.md

-Here's a simple and clear README.md file that explains your project like you're explaining it to a 12-year-old.

----

 ### 📚 **My Django Books API**

 This is a simple project where we can **add, update, delete, and view books** using a web API.
 Think of it as a **digital bookshelf** where we can organize books and interact with them through code instead of a website.